TinyTapeout/tt-micropython-firmware/README.md

 NOTE that this naming reflect the perspective of the *ASIC*.
-The *ASIC* normally be writing to out pins and reading from in pins, and this is how pins are setup when using the `ASIC_ON_BOARD` mode (you, on the RP2040, read from out5 so it is an Pin.IN, etc).
+The *ASIC* normally be writing to out pins and reading from in pins, and this is how pins are setup when using the `ASIC_RP_CONTROL` mode (you, on the RP2040, read from out5 so it is an Pin.IN, etc).

 ### MUX Stuff